CELTA training in Lisbon

-Teaching English as a foreign language could allow you to pursue a career that sees you travel the world, make friends across continents and help your students achieve their life goals.
+Teaching English as a foreign language (TEFL) could allow you to pursue a career that sees you travel the world, make friends across continents and help your students achieve their life goals.
 It is a thoroughly rewarding and life enhancing experience.
-Why not start this adventure in Portugal, sign up to start your CELTA in Lisbon!
+Why not start this adventure in Portugal, sign up to start your Cambridge CELTA in Lisbon, Portugal!

-The CELTA is certified by Cambridge English Language Assessment and as a result is highly regarded internationally and recognised by OFQUAL at level 5 on the Qualifications and Credit Framework.
+The CELTA in Lisbon is certified by Cambridge English Language Assessment and as a result is highly regarded internationally and recognised by OFQUAL at level 5 on the Qualifications and Credit Framework.

 Taking a qualification such as the CELTA is essential if you want to pursue a career in TEFL.
 It a highly practical course which gives you a Certificate recognised by employers around the world, and gives you the confidence and skills you need to teach English to adults effectively.